cqsl/mps-rnn/README.md

 ## Installation

-The code requires Python >= 3.8.
+The code requires Python >= 3.9.
 For reference, we use Python 3.10.12.
 We recommend creating a fresh virtual environment before installing.

-First install the specific version of `jaxlib`, either without CUDA:
+Use `pip install -r requirements.txt` to install the dependencies.

+We recommend additionally installing CUDA, cuDNN, and a CUDA-accelerated jaxlib.
+The recent versions of jaxlib only support CUDA 12 and cuDNN 8.9:
 ```
-pip install jaxlib==0.3.25 -f https://storage.googleapis.com/jax-releases/jax_releases.html
+pip install jaxlib==0.4.28+cuda12.cudnn89 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```
-or with CUDA (only CUDA 11 is supported):
+Alternatively, you may install jax and jaxlib 0.4.25, which support CUDA 11 and cuDNN 8.6:
 ```
-pip install jaxlib==0.3.25+cuda11.cudnn82 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
+pip install jax jaxlib==0.4.25+cuda11.cudnn86 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```
-Then use `pip install -r requirements.txt` to install the dependencies.
-Currently it requires a custom branch of NetKet, and we are working on upstreaming it to the master branch.

 The DMRG code in `dmrg/` requires Julia >= 1.6.
 For reference, we use Julia 1.10.3.
 You need to activate the environment `dmrg/Project.toml` when running it.
 It includes MKL, which provides acceleration on Intel CPUs.